fll-18300/home/index.md

 Complete the team survey (link in slack)

 Project:
-Do a little research and provide answer the following questions:
+Do a little research and briefly answer (1-3 sentances should do it!) the following questions:

   - What is an archaeologist, and how is their job different from a paleontologist?